Dima-369/tardis.nvim/README.rst

 Fork changes
 ============

-- the buffer name now includes the git commits relative time to now
+- buffer name now includes the git commits relative time to now
+- revision message is now nicely shown in a floating window

 Original README
 ===============